Twins vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 25 hits with three doubles, two triples, four home runs, six walks and nine RBI.
-He's also stolen five bases.
+- Bobby Witt Jr. has put up 26 hits with four doubles, two triples, four home runs and six walks.
+He has driven in 10 runs with six stolen bases.

 Witt Jr. Recent Games